lamini-ai/lamini-ai.github.io/docs/rest_api/train.md

 ## Parameters:

 - model_name (string): The base model you'd like to train.
 - data (list): The data you'd like to train on.
-This should be a list of [input, output] arrays.
-Each input and output should be an object.
+This should be a list of datapoints, with each datapoint a json object with keys `input` and `output`.
+Each input and output should have string values.

 ## Response: